Non-fixation for Biased Activated Random Walks: Introduction

-The key to this condition is the reduction to the notion of \emph{particle fixation}.
-We say that a particle fixates if it stays in passive state forever after a finite time (in contrast, the previous notion of fixation related to \emph{sites}).
-This raises two questions.
+Although the above criterion gives a condition that can be verified in terms of the site-wise representation, the proof uses the notion of \emph{particle fixation}.
+We say that a given particle \emph{fixates} if it stays in passive state forever after a random finite time.
+This definition makes sense for a process where each particle carries a label, so that it can be followed through time.
+We shall refer to this as the \emph{labeled version} of the process.
+In contrast, the usual \emph{unlabeled version} of a particle system only considers the number of particles at each site without distinguishing among them.

-First, one needs to define a particle-wise construction of the process, where each particle would carry a label so that it can be followed through time (in contrast, the usual definition of the particle system focuses only on the number of particles at each site).
-In such a definition, each particle carries a personal random path and a Poisson clock, which are independent of those of the other particles, and the actual path of the interacting particle is given by a time change of the random path depending both on its Poisson clock and on the other particles.
+One way to study the labeled system is to construct it explicitly.
+In the \emph{particle-wise construction}, each particle carries a random path and a Poisson clock.
+The evolution of such particle is given by a time-change of its own path, depending both on its Poisson clock and on the interaction with other particles.
+This approach can be extremely useful for the use of arguments based on ergodicity, mass-transport principle, resampling, etc. The following was proved in~\cite{AmirGurel-Gurevich10} using these tools.

-Second, there remains the question of the relation between particle fixation and site fixation.
-While fixation of particles trivially implies fixation of sites, the converse is not obvious and was investigated in~\cite{amir-gurelgurevich-10}.

-\begin{theorem} [\cite{amir-gurelgurevich-10}] Assume that the particle-wise construction is almost surely well-defined.
+\begin{theorem} Assume that the particle-wise construction is almost surely well-defined.
 Suppose that the initial condition is i.i.d.
 If a particle is non-fixating with positive probability, then a.s.\ the system does not fixate. \end{theorem}

-In order to use this theorem, we study the particle-wise construction and prove the following (the precise meaning of the theorem below is given in Section~\ref{sec:particlewise}, Theorem~\ref{pro:well_defined}).
+To prove Proposition~\ref{pro:condition}, we use a non-abelian variation of the site-wise construction to obtain a sequence of finite approximations to the labeled process and show that \( \limsup_n \frac{\E_n M_n}{|V_n|}>0 \) implies positive probability for a labeled particle not to fixate.
+Now in order to apply Theorem~\ref{thm:agg}, we need to prove that the labeled version of the ARW model can be constructed from this collection of random paths and Poisson clocks in a translation-covariant way, via an argument of almost-sure convergence.
+This is the content of the next result, whose precise meaning is given in Section~\ref{sec:particlewise}.

 \begin{theorem} The particle-wise construction is almost surely well-defined. \end{theorem}